ikrammirza/mini-ai-studio/README.md

 Mini AI Studio is a full-stack web application simulating a fashion image generation experience.
 Users can securely log in, upload images, add text prompts, and generate AI-style results with a fully interactive frontend and backend.

-This project was created as a **Full Stack Engineer coding assignment** for Modelia.

 ---